littlebitselectronics/web-api-docs/source/includes/_projects.md

 --------- | ----- | -----------
 q | string | Search projects by keyword sort | string | Sort projects by most recent or popular.
-Accepts either `recent` or `popular` tag | string | Return projects with a given tag variants | integer | Return projects with these variant IDs and not any others.
+Accepts either `recent` or `popular` tags | string | Return projects with a given tag variants | integer | Return projects with these variant IDs and not any others.
 Should be a comma separated list. qty | integer | Return projects with this quantity of a corresponding variant ID.
 Must be a comma separated list of the same size as the list of variants. user | integer | Return projects of a given user ID